YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 In the past a Math enthusiast could buy mostly the Math books available in his local-store.
 Maybe in some circumstances he could grab a book overseas - But how he would be familiar with the existing books?
 (There was no internet).
 Today, a Math enthusiast can go to _Amazon_ or similar and order any existing book.
-If there is an online content in language he doesn't speak - he can just you a translator.
+If there is an online content in a foreign language - he can use translator.
 </br></br>
-If the past if you wanted to be good in Chess you had to have good teachers that will help you train.
+In the past if you wanted to be good at Chess you'd need access to good teachers.
-Today, you can just go to [chess.com][chess-com] or a similar website and instantly play for free against millions of people or try solving some chess challenge.
+Today, you can just go to [chess.com][chess-com] or a similar website and play for free against millions of people or try solving some chess challenges.
 </br></br>
 Programmers in the past couldn't use Open-Source in their work, let alone read code by people outside.
 Today, anyone has access to billions of lines of code.
 </br></br>
-Thanks to the internet, there's information access explosion.
+Thanks to the internet - we have access to an infinite volume of information.
 </br>
 One of the byproducts is that learning from others has never been easier.
 </br>